FerhatAldemir/RestFull-Solid/README.md

 Dependency Inversion
 <br/>
-We eliminated the superclass dependency in vehicle addition operations.
+We eliminated the subclass dependency in vehicle addition operations.